jrderek/ETL-Pipeline-with-Apache-Airflow/README.md

 Datasets

-The following data was used in this project & was provided by udacity.
+The following data was used in this project.

 I94 Immigration Data: This data comes from the US National Tourism and Trade Office. https://travel.trade.gov/research/reports/i94/historical/2016.html is where the data comes from.

 World Temperature Data: This dataset came from Kaggle.
 You can read more about it https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data

 U.S. City Demographic Data: This data comes from OpenSoft.
 You can read more about it https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/.

 Airport Code Table: This is a simple table of airport codes and corresponding cities.
 It comes from https://datahub.io/core/airport-codes#data.

 Architecture / Technologies